andyarvanitis/idris-golang/README.md

 ### Experimental Google Go backend for Idris

-### Some motivations for this
+### Motivations for this
-* I felt like improving my Haskell and learning Go
+* I felt like improving my Haskell and Idris, and learning Go
 * ???
 * Profit